 You can encourage in many ways.
 Verbally - a greeting, congratulations, a recommendation to someone else, thanks.
 Mentally - discussion, listening, sharing, agreement.
 Emotionally - a look, respect, a knowing nod, a shared moment.
-Physically - a pat, a backslap, a touch, a hug, a handshake (if appropriate post-COVID).
+Physically - a pat, a backslap, a touch, a hug, a handshake.